afmagee/afmagee.github.io/_posts/2024-01-13-linux-texlive-finagling.md

 [^6]: I have had too many weird updating issues on this computer to be cavalier about adding more to the pile.
 The software updater has never worked quite right.
 [^7]: It feels like this is something `tlmgr` should be able to figure out, if it knows the error's cause, but who am I to argue?
 [^8]: Well, new, actually, but old as in "being replaced."
+[^9]: I am very attached to Fira Sans, okay?
+With the Metropolis theme it makes for some very elegant slides.
+[^10]: Apparently `tlmgr` won't do installations that require anything that doesn't live in [texmf-dist](https://tex.stackexchange.com/questions/264667/texliveonfly-is-not-relocatable-so-it-isnt-being-installed-by-tlmgr) when in "user mode."
+But that's the only mode _available_ on Ubuntu, so it's a total nonstarter, despite what [the devs say on GitHub](https://github.com/lualatex/luaotfload).
+Yes I lost nearly two hours of my life to these less-than-transparent errors.